 If you need more information please email firstname.lastname@example.org

-For a full breakdown of what is available go to the GRID website.
-Some of the services on offer include;
+For a full breakdown of what is available visit the Growing Recovery in Derbyshire (GRID) website.
+Some of the services on offer include the following.

 Tel: 01623 746352